-These frameworks have been funded by Historic Environment Scotland and are being managed through ScARF.
+These frameworks have been part funded by Historic Environment Scotland and are being managed through ScARF.
 The aim is that when complete all will be available as part of ScARF and will tie into the national framework.
 These research frameworks are a key part of Scotland's Archaeology Strategy

 - Regional Archaeological Research Framework for Argyll (RARFA).
 This is the first regional framework to be completed!
 It covers the local authority area of Argyll and Bute and the project was sed by Kilmartin Museum.
-Started November 2015 and due to be available late Summer 2017.
+Started November 2015 and published December 2017 at http://www.scottishheritagehub.com/rarfa.

 - South East Scotland Archaeological Research Framework (SESARF).
-Covers the local authority areas of the City of Edinburgh, East Lothian, West Lothian and the Scottish Borders.
+Covers the local authority areas of the City of Edinburgh, East Lothian, Midlothian and the Scottish Borders.
 It is led by the South East Scotland Archaeology Partnership (SESAP, namely East Lothian Council, City of Edinburgh Council, and Scottish Borders Council) and project managed by Wessex Archaeology Scotland.
 The development of this framework began in June 2017 and due to complete by June 2019.
 The SESARF project website can be found at http://www.wessexarch.co.uk/projects/SESARF

 - North East Scotland Regional Research Framework.
 Covers the local authority areas of Moray, Aberdeenshire, Aberdeen City and Angus.
 Led by Aberdeenshire Council archaeology service.
 Available at http://www.aberdeenshire.gov.uk/leisure-sport-and-culture/archaeology/north-east-scotland-regional-research-framework.